nworbnhoj/qwikgame/README.md

 A player registers by nominating a game, a venue and an email address.
 The player is effectively registering that they are available to play Squash at the Milawa Courts (for example) and wish to be alerted when some-one else is keen to play.
 An email registration confirmation contains a link to the players home page and a cookie is set to maintain the user-login beyond a single session.
 If the user manually logs-out then another email can be requested with a new login link (ie the user passwords are replaced by persistent sessions and a simple password-reset email process).

-The internal player ID is chosen by taking the sha256 hash of the email address.
+The internal player ID (pid) is chosen by taking the sha256 hash of the email address.
 This has a number of advantages:
 - The player ID will be unique because the email address will be unique
 - Qwikgame can accept and use a sha256 hash to store anonymous player data
 - A new email address can be linked to existing anonymous player data